DioniusA/Android_practices/Final/README.md

 - State hoisting in Compose
 - Sealed classes for UI states and events
 - Flow-based reactive data
-- Error handling with AppResult/AppError
+- Error handling with AppResult

 ## Offline Support